 A situation where the Arctic Ice Ocean would be free of ice would occur in the case of warming by 1.5 degrees every hundred years, in the case of warming by two degrees but “at least once every decade”.

-In order to reduce the warming to 1.5 degrees, the carbon dioxide emissions from mankind would have to be reduced by 45 percent, according to the report by 2030.
+In order to reduce the warming to 1.5 degrees, the carbon dioxide emissions from humankind would have to be reduced by 45 percent, according to the report by 2030.
 By 2050, it would be necessary to achieve zero emissions.
 The amount of carbon dioxide emitted into the air by man should therefore not exceed the amount exhausted from the atmosphere or which will disappear from it by natural processes.
 This would only be possible by removing hundreds of billions of tonnes of carbon dioxide from the atmosphere.
-It could be done for example by re-afforestation.
+It could be done, for example, by re-afforestation.

 Can the warming be kept below 1.5 degrees?

 Asking whether keeping global warming to 1.5 ° C realistic is not a simple answer, according to the report.
-Achieving the goal is dependent on a number of conditions in terms of policy measures and their funding, institutional capacities, changes in human behavior and lifestyles, technological innovations and others.
+Achieving the goal is dependent on many conditions in terms of policy measures and their funding, institutional capacities, changes in human behavior and lifestyles, technological innovations, and others.

 And what about the Czech Republic?

-“The Czech Republic expects the outputs of the new IPCC report to be reflected in the draft of the long-term EU greenhouse gas emission reduction strategy to be issued by the European Commission before the COP24 summit in Katowice,” said Director of the Department of Energy and Climate Protection at the Ministry of the Environment Pavel Zámyslický.
+“The Czech Republic expects the outputs of the new IPCC report to be reflected in the draft of the long-term EU greenhouse gas emission reduction strategy.
+This strategy to be issued by the European Commissionbefore the COP24 summit in Katowice” said Director of the Department of Energy and Climate Protection at the Ministry of the Environment Pavel Zámyslický.

 “Next year, a detailed debate about this strategy and its scenarios awaits us, with the approval of the EU’s main document for achieving the objectives of the Paris Agreement with milestones and sub-sectors for each sector by 2050.
-The resulting strategy form and its objectives are then they will certainly be reflected in the planning of national policies and measures at the level of individual Member States, ie the Czech Republic, “says Zamsky.
+The resulting strategy form and its goals are then they will undoubtedly be reflected in the planning of national policies and measures at the level of individual Member States, for example, the Czech Republic, “says Zamsky.

 The first reaction from the world

 The European Commission, in response to the release of the report, said it would fight climate change and expect it from others.
-“All the parties have to step up their efforts in relation to the promises made in the Paris agreement,” said Eurojust Commissioner Miguel Arias Cañete and Carlos Moedas.
-“As there is no planet B, the rescue of our planet Earth should be a prime mission,” they added, reminding them that the commission intends to introduce a strategy in November to reduce carbon dioxide emissions.
+“All the parties have to step up their efforts concerning the promises made in the Paris agreement,” said Eurojust Commissioner Miguel Arias Cañete and Carlos Moedas.
+“As there is no planet B, the rescue of our planet Earth should be a prime mission.”
+They added, reminding them that the commission intends to introduce a strategy in November to reduce carbon dioxide emissions.

-Towards greater ambitions to combat climate change, the European Commission, called for the Climate Action Network (CAN).
+Towards higher ambitions to combat climate change, the European Commission called for the Climate Action Network (CAN).
 It was in response to the UN report.
 “The eyes of everyone are now denying EU environmental ministers,” CAN said.
 Ministers will meet in Luxembourg on Tuesday.
 They will also discuss the upcoming climate summit in Poland.

 Tightening of climate protection targets is rejected in the EU, for example, by Germany.
-Environment Minister Svenja Schulze saidthat the fight against warming the Earth can not waste time.
+Environment Minister Svenja Schulze said that the fight against warming the Earth could not waste time.
 “The following years are crucial for our planet to get out of balance,” she said.